 Bar Recipes for Every Occasion

-- Cranberry twist: dried cranberries add a tart pop of flavor.
+- Cranberry twist: Dried cranberries add tartness.

-- Gluten-free swap: use a 1:1 gluten-free flour blend.
+- Gluten-free swap: Use a 1:1 gluten-free flour blend.

 Easy Dessert Bars for Busy Days

-- The frosting is just whisk-and-spread.
+- The frosting is simple—just whisk and spread.

 Maple Syrup Dessert Vibes